The Future of Floriculture: Trends and Predictions

 Floral Diversity

-All in all, the future of floriculture looks bright, with trends toward sustainability, technology, local and seasonal blooms, therapeutic horticulture, and floral diversity.
-At Ostara's Grove, we're excited to be part of this future, and we can't wait to see what new enchantments it will bring.
+All in all, the future of floriculture looks bright, with trends toward sustainability, technology, local and seasonal blooms, therapeutic horticulture, and floral diversity. .
+And at Ostara’s Grove, we’re here for all of it.
+Whether it’s growing flowers that brighten your home, connect you to the seasons, or just make you smile, we’re excited to be part of this ever-blooming future.

 Rebekkah grew up the middle child of three sisters in California.
 At 12, she and her sisters were separated, and she went to live with an aunt and uncle in Washington State.
 It was there that her love of floriculture blossomed.
 Her high school offered a Horticulture class, where she became the Floral Manager for the small-scale floral business within.
 That was all it took for Rebekkah to decide she wanted to one day own her own floral shop.